joachim-gassen/botex/README.md

 ## Idea

-This in-development Python Package allows you to use large language models (LLMs) as bots in [oTree](https://www.otree.org) Experiments.
-As it relies on the[litellm](https://litellm.vercel.app) infrastructure, in principle, multiple commercially licensed an open source LLM models could be used as bots.
+This in-development Python package allows you to use large language models (LLMs) as bots in [oTree](https://www.otree.org) experiments.
+As it relies on the [litellm](https://litellm.vercel.app) infrastructure, in principle, various commercial and open source LLM models could be used as bots.
 Currently, however, only Openai's Chat GPT-4 model has been tried and tested to perform well.

 While BotEx has been inspired by [recent work](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4682602), it uses a different approach.
 Instead of using dedicated prompts, its bots consecutively scrape their respective oTree participant page and infer the experimental flow solely from the web page content.
 This avoids the risk of misalignment between human (web page) and bot (LLM prompt) experimental designs and, besides facilitating the study of LLM "behavior", allows to use bots to develop and pre-test oTree experiments that are designed (primarily) for human participants.